27 Best Foods for 6-Pack Abs

 Packed with bloat-banishing fiber, low in calories, high in muscle-building protein, wheat bran is definitely a nutritional champion.
 Made from the dense, outer hull of wheat grains, it adds a sweet, nutty flavor to homemade muffins, waffles, pancakes and breads.
 It also makes a good addition to hot and cold cereals.
 If you're really trying to boost your dietary fiber, consume it solo, porridge-style, with a sprinkling of cinnamon and a drizzle of honey.

 The vibrant tubers are called superfoods for good reason: Carrots are rich in carotenoids, powerful antioxidants which help stabilize blood sugar levels and lower insulin resistance, which prevents calories from being converted into fat.

 Or to-not?
 That is the question.
 As a prime source of docosahexaenoic acid (DHA), canned light tuna is one of the best fish for weight loss, especially for your belly.
-One study published in the Journal of Lipid Research showed that omega-3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
-And although you’ll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70 percent more effective at down-regulating fat genes in the abdomen, preventing belly fat cells from expanding in size.
+One study published in the Nutrients journal showed that omega-3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
+And you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA).
 But what about harmful mercury?
 Mercury levels in tuna vary by species; generally speaking, the larger and leaner the fish, the higher the mercury level.
-But canned chunk light tuna, harvested from the smallest fish, is considered a “low mercury fish” and can–and should!–be enjoyed two to three times a week (or up to 12 ounces), according to the FDA’s most recent guidelines.
+But canned chunk light tuna, harvested from the smallest fish, is considered a "low mercury fish" and can—and should!—be enjoyed two to three times a week (or up to 12 ounces), according to the FDA's most recent guidelines.